Birth Injury Recreational Activities

 • Toys: Playing with toys is a great way to improve sensory development and build motor skills.
 These are a wide range of toys that have been adapted to meet the needs of children with Erb’s palsy and cerebral palsy.

-• Outdoor Activities: No matter your child’s mobility level, outdoor activities such as going to the zoo, a park or the beach helps with sensory development.
+• Outdoor Activities: No matter your child’s mobility level, outdoor activities such as going to the zoo, a park, or the beach help with sensory development.
 These activities can also help your child meet new friends.

 • Sports: Adaptive equipment can help children with disabilities participate in sports and stay physically active.
 Sports are a fun option for staying active and meeting new friends.